grum-tez/archetype-docs/docs/tests/framework.md

 The main benefit of the binding interface is that the contract interface is known at *coding* time.

-For example, if the wrong type of argument is passed to the `increase` method, an error is thrown instantly in the IDE:
+For example, if the wrong type of argument is passed to the `increase` method, an error is thrown instantly in the IDE (like VSCode below):

 <Grid container>
 <Grid item md={10} xs={12}>